saq1610/Watson/readme.md

 # Watson ?

 Watson is basically Inbox by Gmail, but nicely packaged for your desktop with advanced fetures.
+Built entirely using Node.js, electron and web awesomeness.

 ## Installation